ryumada/docker-n8n/README.md

 * **VPS 3 (Database):** Runs the PostgreSQL database.
 * **VPS 4 (Cache):** Runs the Redis instance.

+* **(Optional) Additional VPSs:** Can be added to the swarm to scale workers further.
-*Note: You can combine services onto fewer VPSs if you wish, but this guide assumes a fully distributed four-server setup.*
+* Note: You can combine services onto fewer VPSs if you wish, but this guide assumes a fully distributed four-server setup.*

 ---